PDAL/PDAL/doc/tutorial/las.rst

 |LASzip| is an open source, lossless compression technique for |ASPRSLAS| data.
 It is supported by two different software libraries, and it can be used in both the C/C++ and the JavaScript execution environments.
-LAZ support is provided by both :ref:`readers.las` and :ref:`writers.las` as an option, the ``compression`` one, and t is a flag to determine whether or not the data should be compressed.
-LAZ efficiency is hurt by over-specified coordinate precision, and it is not fully compatible with LAS 1.4 as of March 2017.
+LAZ support is provided by both :ref:`readers.las` and :ref:`writers.las`.
+It can be enabled by setting the ``compression`` option to "laszip".
+LAZ support is not fully compatible with LAS 1.4 as of March 2017.
 A revision with 1.4 support is expected.

 Compression Example